Hes-Siemelink/instacli/instacli-spec/commands/instacli/types/Types.md

     name: Hes
   type: string

+Expected error:
-Error expected: Validation should fail because the provided data is not a string
+  Type validation: Validation should fail because the provided data is not a string
 ```